-In 2013-2014 I am a fellow at the Center for Historical Research at Ohio State University, where I am contributing to its research theme for the year, “The State as Idea and Practice.”
-My project is called, “Patrilineal Memory and Bodies Politic in the Middle East,” is now an in-process book manuscript.
+In 2013-2014 I was a fellow at the Center for Historical Research at Ohio State University, where I contributed to its research theme for the year, “The State as Idea and Practice.”
+My fellowship project, “Patrilineal Memory and Bodies Politic in the Middle East,” is now an in-process book manuscript.

 Before joining the UK Department of Anthropology in 2007, I taught at American University of Beirut (2000-2006, except during two research leaves), was a research fellow in the Department of History at the University of Kentucky (2001-2002), and carried out fellowships sponsored by the Hewlett Foundation (at UC San Diego, Spring 2004) and the Howard Foundation (at Washington State University, 2006-2007).
 I retain an adjunct appointment at Washington State University.

 - Anthropology of the State

 - Multidisciplinary Perspectives in Social Theory: War (team taught in the Social Theory Program)

 - 2014 Kurdistan on the Global Stage: Kinship, Land, and Community in Iraq.
 New Brunswick: Rutgers University Press.
 Click to purchase on Amazon

 - 2010 (hardback), 2013 (paperback) Middle Eastern Belongings.
 London and New York: Routledge.
 Click to purchase on Amazon

 - 2010 Lineal Masculinity: Gendered Memory within Patriliny.
 Diane E. King and Linda Stone.
 American Ethnologist 37(2):323-336.